ageller/GaiaFly/README.md

 This is an interactive WebGL viewer for Gaia data, built using [Firefly](https://github.com/ageller/Firefly).
 There are additional features here that have not yet been incorporated into Firefly, but are forthcoming.

-A live version is available [here](https://ageller.github.io/GaiaFly/).
+A live version, showing data for the 3 millions brightest stars in Gaia, is available [here](https://ageller.github.io/GaiaFly/).

 For general documentation about the controls, please see the [Firefly wiki page](https://github.com/ageller/Firefly/wiki).